Deploying the Events Service

 What happens when the events service is down

-- Admin and runtime servers are unaffected — event emission is fire-and-forget, never blocks API responses
+- Admin and runtime servers are unaffected — event emission and evidence source writes are fire-and-forget, never blocking API responses

 - Events and deliveries accumulate in Redis —